Complaint Process

 Disability Services

-If you are living with a disability or medical condition, you can seek support via Equity and Diversity.
+If you are living with a disability or medical condition, you can seek support via AccessAbility and Inclusion.

-You have access to advocacy services to assist you with your complaint.
-Advocacy services are provided by the La Trobe Student Union.
+You have access to the Student Advocacy Service to assist you with your complaint.